tomcooks247/Ajairadot/README.md

 Contribution should be done by first taking a look at our codebase and then adopting our naming structure, commenting styles and general approach to programming itself.
+We have defined some places to put certain parts of code which must be followed while contributing.

 --To Do--

-!
-Make functions to do mundane tasks like creating VAOs, VBOs, etc.
+*  Make functions to do mundane tasks like creating VAOs, VBOs, etc.
-!
-Make a default shader to render basic meshes without lighting.
+*  Make structs to handle meshes.
+*  Include Assimp support for FBX and GLB/GLTF formats.